IIDonaji/EDS-222-Final-Project/README.md

 ## Project Overview

-This project statisticaly examines how drought-tolerant landscaping affects insect diversity in urban Los Angeles, using data from 30 sites sampled monthly across 2014.
+This project statistical examines how drought-tolerant landscaping affects insect diversity in urban Los Angeles, using data from 30 sites sampled monthly across 2014.

 ## Scientific Hypothesis